shu69bham/dotnet-interview-preparation/README.md

 # .NET Core Interview Preparation
 This repository is setup specifically for important topics that one should know for .NET core interview.

-Best series on .NET core tutorials - https://www.youtube.com/watch?v=4IgC2Q5-yDE&list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU&index=1 by Kudvenkat for detailed explanation of all .NET core entities and other components to build a web application
+Best series on .NET core tutorials - https://www.youtube.com/watch?v=4IgC2Q5-yDE&list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU&index=1 by Kudvenkat for detailed explanation of all .NET core entities and other components to build a web application.

 # .NET Core important components
 .NET core is made up of various components that help in smooth running of .net core across all platforms.
 Following is the list of few such components -